aspose-cells/Aspose.Cells-API-References/english/go-cpp/ColumnCollection/Get/_index.md

 ## Get function

-Gets a <see cref="Column"/> object by column index.The Column object of given column index will be instantiated if it does not exist before.
+Gets a Column object by column index.The Column object of given column index will be instantiated if it does not exist before.

 ```go